yy29/yy29.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a researcher and team leader at the research lab of Kioxia Corporation, Japan.
 My main research areas are basic & applied research in Computer Vision, Machine Learning, Memory System and Natural Language Processing.
 I am particularly interested in the intersection of memory and intelligence.
-I have co-authored more than 30 research articles and patents.
+I have co-authored more than 30 research articles and patents in my 14 years of R&D experiences.
 I have been serving as a reviewer at ACL Rolling Review, WACV, ACL, EMNLP and others.
 I am also a Senior Member of IEEE.
+I hold a B.Eng from Universiti Malaya, Malaysia.
+I speak English, Japanese, Chinese and Malay.

 [Google Scholar](https://scholar.google.com/citations?user=4BGLw_QAAAAJ) &nbsp;&nbsp; [LinkedIn](https://www.linkedin.com/in/youyang-ng-55a10ab9/)